RusselDsouza029/RusselDsouza029/README.md

 ## Projects

-I have developed various projects using the above technologies.
+I have developed various projects using these technologies.
 Feel free to explore my repositories to see my work.